browserengineering/book/book/invalidation.md

 ==========================

-It's a little confusing that `BlockLayout`'s `width` field is protected but not other layout object types'.
+It's a little confusing that `BlockLayout`'s `width` field is protected but not other layout object types.
 Let's fix that.
 `LineLayout` is pretty easy:

 ``` {.python ignore=ProtectedField}